-The VA fiduciary surety bond is a type of fidelity bond that fiduciaries of Veteran Affairs funds are sometimes required to obtain by the Department of Veteran Affairs.
-This bond is typically required for funds over $20,000 that are being managed on behalf of veterans who cannot manage their benefits themselves.
+The VA fiduciary surety bond is actually a type of court bond.
+Typically, most non-family members that are fiduciaries of Veteran Affairs funds, are required to obtain this type of bond by the Department of Veteran Affairs.
+The bond is typically required for most funds over $20,000 that are being managed on behalf of veterans who cannot handle their benefits themselves.

 The bond is put in place to guarantee the proper distribution and handling of funds, and to protect against fraud and dishonesty on the side of fiduciaries.
 If a fiduciary violates the conditions of the bond, by misappropriating or incorrectly distributing funds, a claim can be made against their bond.
 Claimants are those parties who have suffered harm and losses as a result of such actions.

 If there is cause for a claim, the surety which issues and backs the VA fiduciary bond can compensate claimants for as much as the full bond amount, also known as the penal sum.

 There are exemptions to the VA fiduciary bond requirement, including legally appointed fiduciaries, trust companies and other institutions with trust powers, and spouses of veterans who are unable to manage their benefits.

 If you want to know more about how surety bonds work, have a look at our ‘What is a surety bond’ guide.